Bayesian Inference for Brain Activity from Functional Magnetic Resonance Imaging Collected at Two Spatial Resolutions: Data and methods

 Let $\Brain$ denote a generic brain image space, and let $B_h \subset \Brain$ and $B_s \subset \Brain$ denote the sets of spatial locations in the brain where high and standard resolution functional MRI data are collected, respectively.
 For reference, the number of voxels $|B_h| \approx 200,000$ in the high resolution image, and $|B_s| \approx 50,000$ in the standard resolution image.
 Each atom $\vox \in \Brain$ is a three dimensional vector of spatial coordinates relative to some origin point $\vox_0 \in \Brain$; the Euclidean distance between any two points, $\vox, \vox' \in \Brain$ can be represented $\lVert \vox - \vox' \rVert_2$, and is typically measured in millimeters.
+Although data at a given voxel is associated with a small volume, we follow common practice and essentially treat that data as observed on location $\vox$ exactly.
 In general, even voxels that overlap between the two image types may not have the same centers, so that the set of points in the intersection $B_h \cap B_s$ may be empty.
-Although data at a given voxel is associated with a small volume, we follow common practice and essentially treat that data as observed on location $\vox$ exactly.

 Conceptually, we motivate our proposed model as follows.
 Let $Y_h(\vox_h)$ denote the high resolution imaging outcome at voxel $\vox_h$, and let $Y_s(\vox_s)$ denote the standard resolution imaging outcome at voxel $\vox_s$.
 For the same patient performing the same cognitive task in the same scanner, we make the assumption that $Y_h(\vox_h)$ and $Y_s(\vox_s)$ are realizations from a unifying generative process.
 Let $\Gaussian(\mu, \sigma^2)$ denote a Gaussian distribution with mean $\mu$ and variance $\sigma^2$.
 We model the data as jointly Gaussian,